sridharRavi/meeting-room-booking/README.md

 Return the same response
 Do not create duplicate bookings
-Also has Conflict checks to return error responses for bookings at the same time
+Also has Conflict checks to return error responses for bookings at the same time **All API endpoints are tested and the output is in the postman_screenshots folder**

 **Running the Application**
 Download the repo and run the following command at the root (where pom.xml is present).
 Make sure you have maven and Java and Spring boot setuo in your system